javierguzman/javierguzman/README.md

 # What projects am I working on?

-While I am looking for a good job, I am working on [Little Tribe](https://play.google.com/store/apps/details?id=app.littletribe) (open testing release right now) a React Native app aiming to help traditional and non-traditional families find other families with similar interests. iOS release will come in future.
+While I am looking for a job, I am working on [Little Tribe](https://www.littletribe.app) A React Native app aiming to help traditional and non-traditional families find other families with similar interests. iOS release will come in future.

+More about projects on https://www.guzman.dev

 <!--
 **javierguzman/javierguzman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.